GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 ### Enabling support during the origin trial phase

-Starting in Chrome ⚠️ToDo, the Notification Triggers API will be available as an origin trial.
+Starting in Chrome 78, the Notification Triggers API will be available as an origin trial.
 Origin trials allow you to try new features and give feedback on their usability, practicality, and effectiveness, both to us, and to the web standards community.
 For more information, see the [Origin Trials Guide for Web Developers](https://googlechrome.github.io/OriginTrials/developer-guide.html).